epiqc/ScaffCC/README.md

                 ./regression_test.sh

-This invokation will compile three small benchmarks, and verify that the generated files match those precompiled on an existing system, which are included in the test cases directory.
+This invocation will compile three small benchmarks, and verify that the generated files match those precompiled on an existing system, which are included in the test cases directory.
 If the three tests complete with a “Succeeded", the installation was successful.